AndlollipopDE/3D-AffordanceNet/index.md

-<style> table { margin: auto; } </style>
 # <center>3D AffordanceNet: A Benchmark for Visual Object Affordance Understanding</center>
 <center>Shengheng Deng<sup>1</sup>, Xun Xu<sup>2</sup>, Chaozheng Wu<sup>1</sup>, Ke Chen<sup>1</sup>, Kui Jia<sup>1</sup></center>
 <center><sup>1</sup>South China University of Technology <sup>2</sup>I2R ASTAR</center>

 ## Abstract
 The ability to understand the ways to interact with objects from visual cues, a.k.a. visual affordance, is essential to     vision-guided robotic research.
 This involves categorizing, segmenting and reasoning of visual affordance.
 Relevant studies in 2D and 2.5D image domains have been made previously, however, a truly functional understanding of object affordance requires learning and prediction in the 3D physical domain, which is still absent in the community.
 In this work, we present a `3D AffordanceNet` dataset, a benchmark of 23k shapes from 23 semantic object categories, annotated with 18 visual affordance categories.
 Based on this dataset, we provide three benchmarking tasks for evaluating visual affordance understanding, including `full-shape`, `partial-view` and `rotation-invarian`t affordance estimations.
 Two state-of-the-art point cloud deep learning networks are evaluated on all tasks.
 In addition we also investigate a `semi-supervised learning` setup to explore the possibility to benefit from unlabeled data.
 Comprehensive results on our contributed dataset show the promise of visual affordance understanding as a valuable yet challenging benchmark.

 ## Dataset
 ### 1. Data Collection